 Tech neck?
 Muscle fatigue?
 Slept wrong?
 Injured?
 Whatever the cause, if you’ve ever dealt with neck pain then you know it can be crippling.
 Read on for solutions to overcome your pain.

 When my neck starts hurting, I immediately turn up the heat with warm showers, a heating pad, or hot compresses.
-A pack of these Icy Hot Lidocaine patches, along with a nap, may be just what your body needs!
+A pack of lidocaine patches, along with a nap, may be just what your body needs!

 Also, give your neck a chance to rest by eliminating heavy lifting, bending, or anything that creates stress on your neck, shoulders, and back.
 Sometimes simply walking upright hurts, right?

 If you’re in acute pain, just the thought of moving may send chills up your spine.
 But after a day of rest, gentle movement (like walking) is actually your secret weapon for a speedy recovery.
 Avoid jerky movements and walk naturally.